-- 1. Agreements for Non-biddable Items (as defined in Section 7-13) that do not exceed \$75,000; - 2.
-Options to renew and/or mutually-agreed-to extensions of agreements for Non-biddable Items that do not exceed \$75,000; and - 3.
-Amendments to Contracts for Non-biddable Items initially costing \$75,000 and under, which amendments have no financial implications or do not increase the total obligation to more than \$75,000. - f.
-The General Counsel has the authority to authorize and execute any and all agreements and documents regarding the following: - 1. access and right of entry to property which may include indemnification; - 2. indemnification related to agreements for the purchase, sale, use, occupancy, license or lease of real estate: - 3. zoning, taxes and other governmental petitions and requests; - 4. indemnification related to shrink-wrap and click-wrap agreements; - 5. agreements with a nominal value of less than \$5,000 granting non-exclusive rights to use Board intellectual property and other agreements related to the grant of intellectual rights and permissions, including any indemnification of third parties associated with said agreements; and, - 6. other legal matters having no direct financial impact on the Board. - g.
-The Chief Performance Officer has the authority to execute data sharing agreements with no financial obligation on the part of the Board subject to approval as to legal form by the General Counsel. - h.
-The Communications Officer has the authority to execute access agreements to film in Board facilities and CPS schools subject to approval as to legal form by the General Counsel. - i.
-The Chief Information Officer has the authority to execute agreements with no financial implications regarding non-disclosure, confidentiality and network access with no further approval from the General Counsel when using the form agreement established by the Law Department with no modifications thereto other than to include contact information and business terms.
+f.
+The General Counsel has the authority to appoint outside counsel, retain experts and to take all actions required to fulfill the duties and obligations imposed upon the General Counsel in Chapter III of these Rules, subject to appropriation.
+The General Counsel also has the authority to authorize and execute any and all agreements and documents regarding the following:

+- 1. access and right of entry to property which may include indemnification; - 2. indemnification related to agreements for the purchase, sale, use, occupancy, license or lease of real estate; - 3. zoning, taxes and other governmental petitions and requests; - 4. indemnification related to shrink-wrap and click-wrap agreements; - 5. agreements with a nominal value of less than \$5,000 granting nonexclusive rights to use Board intellectual property and other agreements related to the grant of intellectual rights and permissions, including any indemnification of third parties associated with said agreements; and, - 6. other legal matters having no direct financial impact on the Board. - g.
+The Communications Officer has the authority to execute access agreements to film in Board facilities and CPS schools subject to approval as to legal form by the General Counsel. - h.
+The Chief Administrative Officer or designee has the authority to execute no-fee agreements regarding non-disclosure, confidentiality and network access with no further approval from the General Counsel when using an agreement approved by the Law Department.